robertjdominguez/lazy-dev/README.md

 # lazy-dev

-## Motivation
+## tl;dr

+This repo allows you to take all activity in recent PRs of which you're part of the discussion, summarize it, and send it to your email.
+It also adds tasks to your Todoist for each PR.
+It's a great way to stay on top of things without having to actually stay on top of things.

 I'm continually accepting my fate as a lazy developer.
-I'm always looking for ways to automate the boring stuff.
 This is yet another step in that direction.
 Want to read more?
-Check out this blog post.
+Check out this [blog post](https://www.dominguezdev.com/posts/cheap-lazy-bastard).
 Want to be lazy too, see below 👇

 ## Prerequisites